How to make remote working work

 Above all else, focus.
 Engage that left side of the brain and start to get critical and tactical.

 In the final(ish) phase we're looking at developing our long-term strategies around what great performance looks like and building a culture whereby staff feel supported, collaborate smoothly, and consequently, understand how to be effective, happy and proud in their work.

 The hurdle to keep an eye on here is complacency.
 Slipping into a pattern of "˜that'll do' is sadly quite common once businesses start to get the bones of a remote work culture together.
 Taking your eye off the ball at this point can very quickly plateau all the great steps that you've had to this point meaning stagnation of success.

 Now is the time to review how you recognise the great work achieved by your remote workers.
 Are you doing it enough, if at all?
 Most remote workers feel overlooked and unseen.
 So it's important to encourage people to overcommunicate their achievements, and peers to call out those successes too.

 Look at an evidence-based approach to performance reviews and 1:1s.
-Offer robust, immersive training opportunities and encourage innovation through the use of new tools and processes.
+These offer robust, immersive training opportunities and encourage innovation with new tools and processes as well.